chripell/fit-focus-helper/README.md

 radius). `fit-image-helper` doesn't acquire images, but waits for them to appear in a directory (it periodically polls its contents, right now it doesn't use smarter methods like inotify).
 The tool is tested/used with the ASI1600MC and ASI178MM.
-It is also a quick fits image browser.

 ## dependencies